silvadanilo/ecto_command/README.md

 # EctoCommand

 EctoCommand is a toolkit for mapping, validating, and executing commands received from any source.
 It provides a simple and flexible way to define and execute commands in Elixir.
-With its support for validation, middleware, and automatic OpenAPI documentation generation, it's a valuable tool for building scalable and maintainable Elixir applications.
+With support for validation, middleware, and automatic OpenAPI documentation generation, it's a valuable tool for building scalable and maintainable Elixir applications.
 We hope you find it useful!

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `ecto_command` to your list of dependencies in `mix.exs`:
+To install EctoCommand, add it as a dependency to your project by adding `ecto_command` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do